Marines with 2nd Marine Aircraft Wing provide humanitarian aid to Haiti

 |Downloads:

-This work, Marines with 2nd Marine Aircraft Wing provide humanitarian aid to Haiti, by LCpl Caleb Stelter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marines with 2nd Marine Aircraft Wing provide humanitarian aid to Haiti [Image 2 of 2], by Cpl Yuritzy Gomez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT